sw0714/ino-contract/README.md

-# Hardhat PolkaBridge INO Contract
+# INO Contract tested by Hardhat